Defined spaces and muted tones are on trend, and don’t be afraid to mix and match materials

 What could be more Brexit-appropriate than ultra-hip Plain English, for example, whose Southwold kitchen “harks back to an era of beach huts, metal buckets and spades, and sandy jam sandwiches”?
 With a price tag of £50,000 to £60,000, however, May might want to consider Plain English’s offshoot, British Standard, which has off-the-shelf cupboards in Shaker style made in its Suffolk workshops and painted in of-the-moment shades — muted greens and browns, dark greys and deep blues.

 It seems we Brits will continue to pour money into updating what is considered the selling point of the home.
-Research by Sainsbury’s Bank, which offers big loans to customers wanting to give their kitchen a face-lift, found that a third of UK adults have invested an average of just under £4,000 in their kitchens in the past three years.
+You’ll often find that most people who can’t quite afford certain things out of the salary look at personal loans to help them.
+This is a good idea for those who can afford the repayments comfortably.
+Research by Sainsbury’s Bank found that a third of UK adults have invested an average of just under £4,000 in their kitchens in the past three years.
 Favourite purchases include double-door fridge-freezers, range cookers, ice makers, wine fridges, warming drawers, indoor barbecues and, inspired by too many episodes of MasterChef, sous-vide machines.
 Of those who have taken out a loan with Sainsbury’s, just less than half cited home improvements as the reason.
 We ask the experts for their top trends of the summer.

 “As patterns of modern life are changing, we’re seeing a strong trend towards multifunctional spaces and less of the traditional separations,” says the architect Natasha Reid, of Natasha Reid Design.
 “Open-plan living is very desirable, particularly with the kitchen now the focal point for home life, the key place for entertaining and socialising.”